 Retirement — the word used to conjure up images of eventual leisure, travel, golf, new hobbies, or spending time with grandkids.
-When people get honest about their future retirement (or lack thereof), many unfortunately just worry or put off planning.
+“But, when most are honest with themselves about their future they often just worry and unfortunately put off planning.
 For several reasons, the prospect of a “happily ever after” retirement is becoming more and more challenging.

 These are alarming facts from well-respected sources.
 Lower investment returns, the housing bust along with rising healthcare costs haven’t helped either.
 With the possibility of living 25-30 years in retirement, it is understandable why the fear of running out of money is a top concern for many pre- and post-retirees today.